HolgerJanz/FastAssembler/README.md

 - improved position information for error messages

-- add line number to source output
+- add line number and program counter to source output

 - add option /Y for dump of symbol table